Using the Practice Safely and Effectively During the Coronavirus (COVID-19) Pandemic

 I (or my child) have a non-urgent medical issue, a medication issue, an administrative issue or any other problem

-- For the foreseeable future be aware that our services are extremely strained, and that we will be prioritising urgent medical issues which will mean it will take longer to address non-urgent issues
+- For the foreseeable future be aware that our services are extremely strained, and that we will be prioritising urgent medical issues which will mean it may take longer to address non-urgent issues

 - Consider whether your non-urgent issue can be postponed given the COVID-19 situation, but if not;